 The costs of actually issuing licences, the systems, necessary processes, administration, as well as the cost of criminality checks.

 Enforcement and complianceThe cost of enforcing licensing, mostly the cost of compliance officers.

 The cost of raising awareness about licensing and making sure that everyone within the industry knows what to do, how to get a licence etc.

 The money spent on researching the industry to better support it.

-If you’re applying for a licence as an individual then you will have to incur the cost of the licence fee.
-If you work for a company supplying security services then your employers may provide funds for the licence if they wish to do so.
+If you’re applying for a licence as an individual then it is up to you to pay.
+If you work for a company supplying security services then your employers may provide funds for the licence.
+You should check with your employer before applying.

 Can I get the licence fee refunded if I don’t succeed in my licence application?